-Term Definition 2008 Manual Cost Allocation Manual for declared services submitted to IPART in 2008 ABC Activity Based Costing Activities Value chain processes that make up the service i.e.: transport, treatment, retail BOOS Bondi Ocean Outfall Sewer Building Block Approach The determination of efficient costs (of providing Sydney Water's regulated services) using the following types of costs or 'building blocks' • return on assets • regulatory depreciation • allowance for meeting tax obligations • allowance for working capital • operating expenditure Business Customer Relations Business area in Sydney Water that manages non-residential connections and compliance work that is not part of retail.
-Common Costs Costs that can be directly allocated to two or more identifiable causes such as activities or cost objects.
-Corporate Costs Common costs such as IT, HR and executive costs which are allocated to services in proportion to their direct costs Cost Item The type of cost, for example chemicals, electricity etc. Cost Object Objects such as operations, equipment, facilities etc. that cost items are attributed against Coverage Declaration Legal right to negotiate access to services with a binding arbitration available for disputes relating to access CPI Consumer Price Index Current Price Determination IPART determination setting prices for Sydney Water Corporation's water, sewerage, stormwater and other services.
+Term Definition 2008 Manual Cost Allocation Manual for declared services submitted to IPART in 2008 Activities Value chain processes that make up the service i.e.: transport, treatment, retail BOOS Bondi Ocean Outfall Sewer Building Block Approach The determination of efficient costs (of providing Sydney Water's regulated services) using the following types of costs or 'building blocks' return on assets regulatory depreciation allowance for meeting tax obligations allowance for working capital operating expenditure Business Customer Relations Business area in Sydney Water that manages non-residential connections and compliance work that is not part of retail.
+Common Costs Costs that can be directly allocated to two or more identifiable causes such as activities or Cost Objects. costs are generally allocated to the lowest Cost Object at which data is available for each cost item.
+Corporate Costs Common costs such as IT, HR and executive costs which are allocated to services in proportion to their direct costs Cost Item The type of cost, for example chemicals, electricity etc. Cost Object Objects such as systems, operations, equipment, facilities etc. that Cost Items are either attributed or allocated against depending on the level of the object in the Cost Object hierarchy.
+Coverage Declaration Legal right to negotiate access to services with a binding arbitration available for disputes relating to access СРІ Consumer Price Index Current Price Determination IPART determination setting prices for Sydney Water Corporation's water, sewerage, stormwater and other services.
 Final Determination No. 5, 2016 sets prices from 1 July 2016 to 30 June 2020.
 Declared Services The transport services provided by Bondi, North Head and Malabar wastewater reticulation networks